makeplans/makeplans-api/readme.md

 ## Public and private API

 If you are planning to integrate directly from your application to MakePlans or need to modify information in MakePlans then you must use the private API.
-This API requires authentication with an API-key and should not be done publically (on a website).
+This API requires authentication with an API-key and should not be done publicly (on a website).

 The public API is available for simple read-only operations.
 This is useful if you want to present information from MakePlans on your website using JavaScript.
 Because these operations are done on a public website you can not authenticate using your API-key.
 With the public API you can fetch a list of services, available timeslots and initialize the booking process.